marcinjahn/technology-notebook/src/docs/technologies/kubernetes/services.md

 ::: warning
 The Load Balancer service allows to exposes just one service outside under a single IP address.
-[Ingresses](./ingress.md) remove that limitation.s
+[Ingresses](./ingress.md) remove that limitation.
 :::

 ## Endpoints